tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 .. _LabVIEW: https://en.wikipedia.org/wiki/LabVIEW
 .. _`paper from 2019`: http://inform7.com/talks/2019/06/14/narrascope.html

-COBOL programs had a reputation for verbosity.
+COBOL programs have a reputation for verbosity.
 For instance, the 99 Beers example from http://www.info.univ-angers.fr/pub/gh/hilapr/beers/schade/c.html#Cobol is quite long (and also shows how the language uses significant column layout):